pgm-thabisadingani/portfolio/README.md

 - 🧁 [TailwindCSS](https://tailwindcss.com/) - A utility-first CSS framework packed with classes
 - ✨ [TypeScript](https://www.typescriptlang.org/) - TypeScript is a strongly typed programming language that builds on JavaScript, giving you better tooling at any scale.
 - 🎉 [Sass](https://sass-lang.com/) - Sass is the most mature, stable, and powerful professional grade CSS extension language in the world.
+- ⚡️ [Styled Component](https://styled-components.com/) - Styled Components is a variant on “CSS-in-JS”—which solves many of the problems with traditional CSS, such includes selector name collisions.
 - 📏 [ESLint](https://eslint.org/) — Find and fix problems in your JavaScript code.
 - 🦋 [Prettier](https://prettier.io/) — An opinionated code formatter.
 - 🐶 [Husky](https://github.com/typicode/husky) - Husky improves your commits and more 🐶 woof!